 My readers and clients would always hear me advocating transcending your chart and not be bound by it.
 Life would be practically meaningless if everything were predestined, wouldn’t it?
 I’m sure we can all agree that we wish to do better than our chart suggests, which naturally includes avoiding the negative things that a practitioner can identify in one’s chart.

 All these being said, what does “transcending your chart” really mean?
-The straightforward and perhaps superficial answer would be what I just mentioned, which is that you are no longer bound by what your chart says about your life, and a practitioner will not be able to get the correct deductions from your chart.
-A practitioner can only accurate if the chart-holder has been operating on ‘auto-pilot’ and nothing has been done to alter the course of what’s written in the chart.
+The straightforward and perhaps superficial answer would be what I just mentioned: that you are no longer bound by what your chart says about your life, and a practitioner will not be able to get the correct deductions from your chart.
+A practitioner can only be accurate if the chart-holder has been operating on ‘auto-pilot’ and nothing has been done to alter the course of what’s written in the chart.

-I’ve not mentioned this book for a long time now, but for those who haven’t, please Google up on a book called ‘Liao-Fan’s Four Lessons’ or 了凡四訓 which is a book written by a real person during the Ming Dynasty around 1550 which tackles this challenge on how to transcend your chart.
+I’ve not mentioned this book for a long time now, but for those who haven’t, please Google a book called ‘Liao-Fan’s Four Lessons’ or 了凡四訓 which is a book written by a real person during the Ming Dynasty around 1550, which tackles this challenge on how to transcend your chart.
 All you need to know about transcending charts is in that really old book, but I’ll try to address it in a more modern context with this entry.

 Now, let me pen down some of my thoughts regarding this subject:

 Transcending Your BaZi Chart Was Never Meant To Be Easy

 Transcending your chart is never an easy thing to do.
 It’s easy to talk about it or entertain the thought of it, but to get down to doing it is a monumental task.
 I dare say 99% of my clients, and even the general population, will not be able to achieve this in their lifetime.